Cyber Criminals Hate Brian Krebs So Much They're Sending Heroin and SWAT Teams to His Home

 The heroin delivered to Brian Krebs' home by Russian carders.

-If you have the right kind of knowledge, enough free time, and a penchant for misanthropy, the internet can provide the means to make someone's life really fucking miserable.
-A perfect example is last week's case of internet security journalist Brian Krebs being sent a package of heroin in an attempt to frame him for a drugs charge.
+If you have the right kind of knowledge, enough free time and a penchant for misanthropy, the internet can provide the means to make someone's life really fucking miserable.
+A perfect example is last week's case of internet security journalist Brian Krebs being sent a package of heroin—a fucked up incident he described in detail on his blog—in an attempt to frame him for a drugs charge.

-Krebs has become perhaps one of the most reviled enemies of the cyber-underworld, but I suppose that was always bound to happen after he made it his life's work to expose the web's elusive cyber criminals and credit card fraudsters.
-Unfortunately for our digital Dick Tracy, the community he targets have a wealth of resources that they can use to mess with him in response—stuff that far surpasses posting passive-aggressive tweets or signing him up to tedious fashion PR email blasts.
+Krebs has become perhaps one of the most reviled enemies of the cyber-underworld, but I suppose that was bound to happen once he made it his life's work to expose the web's elusive cyber criminals and credit card fraudsters.
+Unfortunately for our digital Dick Tracy, the community he targets have a wealth of resources that they can use to mess with him in response—stuff that far surpasses posting passive-aggressive tweets or signing him up to tedious fashion PR mail-outs.

-Alleged Russian credit card fraudster—or "carder," as they're known to people who know about them—MUCACC1 (a.k.a.
-"Fly"), ordered a gram of heroin to be sent to Krebs' home and faked a phone call from one of his neighbors to tip off the police.
+Alleged Russian credit card fraudster—or "carder", as they're known to people who know about them—MUCACC1 (AKA "Fly"), ordered a gram of heroin to be sent to Krebs' home and faked a phone call from one of his neighbours to tip off the police.
 But, like something out of a 2.0 Douglas Adams novel, Krebs had already infiltrated Fly's private carding community forum and found the post detailing his plan.
-It turned out that Fly had managed to raise $200-worth of Bitcoins from other like-minded Brian-haters to purchase the drugs from the deep-web black market Silk Road.
+It turned out that Fly had managed to raise £130-worth of Bitcoins from other like-minded Brian-haters to purchase the drugs from the deep-web black market Silk Road.

-His website is frequently the target of attacks that disrupt his business as an independent journalist, $20,000 of credit was fraudulently taken out in his name to shake him up financially, and he was once a victim of SWATing, where a phoney distress call is made from your address so that a SWAT team tears up to your house and waves their guns in your face—a gradually escalating pattern of harassment all inflicted on Krebs because of his chosen line of work.
+His website is frequently the target of attacks that disrupt his business as an independent journalist, $20,000 (£12,900) of credit was fraudulently taken out in his name to shake him up financially and he was once a victim of SWATing, where a phoney distress call is made from your address so that a SWAT team tear up to your house and wave their guns in your face—a gradually escalating pattern of harassment all inflicted on Krebs because of his chosen line of work.